Home & Contents FAQs

 General

-Safety Net Home Protection – included in GIO Classic Extras and Platinum cover – provides a financial buffer if the cost of repairing or rebuilding exceeds your sum insured.
+Safety net home protection – included in GIO Classic Extras and GIO Platinum home covers – provides a further percentage of the home sum insured toward the cost of repairing or rebuilding your home if the costs exceed your sum insured.

-- damage caused by cracking, collapse, subsidence caused fully or partially by the construction work;
+- damage caused by cracking, collapse, or subsidence, caused fully or partially by the building works

-- damage caused by storm, flood or water entering the home through openings in the walls or roof or other parts of the home under construction, whether or not they are temporarily covered at the time of the damage;
+- damage caused by storm, flood, or water entering the home or unit through any openings (whether such openings were created by you or another person) in the walls or roof or other unfinished parts of the home or unit under construction, and whether or not they were temporarily covered at the time of the damage

-- theft or damage by someone who enters or leaves through an unlockable part of the home that is under construction;
+- theft or damage by someone who enters or leaves through an unlockable part of the home or unit that’s under construction

 Our Home and Contents Insurance policies do not cover new buildings during construction.